humanitiesplusdesign/ockham/documentation.md

         {% include your-slides.html %}

-3. And the slides.html should include this:
+3. And the slides.html should include this, where page.array is whatever you named the list of images above:

         <div id="myCarousel" class="carousel slide">
             <ol class="carousel-indicators">